-- a drug that can be purchased without a prescription order; these are commonly called over-the-counter (OTC) drugs (contact CVS Caremark for a list of exceptions) - therapeutic devices or appliances, support garments, and other non-medical devices - Medication that is to be taken by or administered to a plan participant, in whole or in part, while the plan participant is a patient in a hospital, rest home, sanitarium, extended care facility, convalescent hospital, nursing home, or similar institution that operates on its premises a facility for dispensing pharmaceuticals. - If a patient is confined to a hospital, rest home, sanitarium, extended care facility, convalescent hospital, nursing home, or similar institution and they obtain their drugs through the facility's pharmacy, those claims can be reimbursed through pharmacy rather than medical. - investigational or experimental drugs; including compounded medications for non-FDA approved use - prescriptions that a plan participant is entitled to receive without charge under any workers' compensation law or any municipal, state, or federal program - hair growth stimulants - drugs prescribed to remove or reduce wrinkles in the skin - fertility medications, unless pre-authorized - ostomy supplies - topical fluoride products - growth hormones, unless pre-authorized - injectables (contact CVS Caremark for a list of exceptions) - charges for the administration or injection of any drug (some vaccine exceptions) - plasma/blood products (except hemophilia factors) - any prescription filled in excess of the number specified by the doctor or any refill dispensed after one year from the doctor's original order - drugs with cosmetic implications - Respiratory Therapy Supplies - drugs prescribed and dispensed for the treatment of obesity, with an FDA Indication for weight loss or for use in any program of weight reduction, weight loss, or dietary control, even if the Participant has medical conditions which might be helped by a reduction of obesity or weight and even though prescribed by a Physician or Other Provider.
-Examples: Saxenda, Wegovy. - drugs used for purposes other than those approved by the Food & Drug Administration (FDA) or consistent with the applicable clinical criteria within the Plan's formulary
+- a drug that can be purchased without a prescription order; these are commonly called over the counter (OTC) drugs (contact Express Scripts for a list of exceptions) - therapeutic devices or appliances, support garments, and other non-medical devices - investigational or experimental drugs; including compounded medications for non-FDA approved use. - prescriptions that a plan participant is entitled to receive without charge under any workers' compensation law or any municipal, state, or federal program - hair growth stimulants - drugs prescribed to remove or reduce wrinkles in the skin - fertility medications - ostomy supplies - topical fluoride products - growth hormones, unless pre-authorized - injectables (contact Express Scripts for a list of exceptions) - charges for the administration or injection of any drug; some vaccine exceptions - plasma/blood products (except hemophilia factors) - drugs with cosmetic implications drugs prescribed and dispensed for the treatment of obesity, with an FDA Indication for weight loss or for use in any program of weight reduction, weight loss, or dietary control, even if the Participant has medical conditions which might be helped by a reduction of obesity or weight and even though prescribed by a Physician or Other Provider.
+Examples: Saxenda, Wegovy.